 Read more about hyper-converged infrastructure

 - What are the advantages of do-it-yourself hyper-converged infrastructure deployment and who are the key suppliers of HCI software?
-We run the rule over the DIY hyper-converged market.
+We run the rule over the DIY hyper-convergence market.

 - As hyper-converged system revenues get set to overtake those of converged systems, Dell/VMware and Nutanix are dominating the market for combined server and storage nodes.